-The Financial Aid Office provides information and assistance to students all year.
+Our Financial Aid Office provides information and assistance to students all year.

-Our office is open from 8 a.m. until 4:30 p.m., Monday through Friday.
+- We are open from 8 a.m.-5 p.m., Monday through Friday.

 - Give us a call or email if you have questions, or set up an appointment with our helpful staff, call (765) 658-4030 or email us at firstname.lastname@example.org

 Through a combination of scholarships, loans, grants, work-study and federal loans, we strive to help eligible students and families maximize their financial aid options and afford a DePauw University education.

 Gift aid is awarded based on academic achievement, talent, field of study and/or financial need.
 Scholarships and grants do not have to be repaid.
 Learn about the many scholarships and grants available to students and how to apply your outside scholarship to your account.

 College is a commitment and an investment.
 The Cost of Attendance is comprised of tuition, fees, room, board, books, transportation, personal costs and loan fees.
 Each student's financial needs are different.